ethanfuerst/mpg-dashboard/README.md

 - [ ] create mopedmpg dashboard - maybe show how fuel efficient the moped is

+- [ ] can I just change the car_mpg_data file instead of making new .csv files?

 note:
 I no longer use the file clean_all_data.csv with my tableau workbook.
 Instead, I have two separate workbooks that link to the respective .csvs.
 I've deleted clean_all_data.csv, but the code below will recreate it